Domestic sheep reproduction: New research

-In 2008, for the first time in history, researchers at Chiswick CSIRO research station, between Uralla and Armidale, New South Wales have used stem cells to develop surrogate rams and bulls.
+In 2008, for the first time in history, researchers at Cheswick CSIRO research station, between Uralla and Armidale, New South Wales used stem cells to develop surrogate rams and bulls.
 These males then produce the viable semen of another male.

 The approach in these sheep experiments involves irradiating a ram's testes while placing stem cells from a second ram into the testes of the first, ram A. In the following weeks ram A produces semen the usual way, but is using the stem cells of ram B and therefore producing semen carrying the genetics of ram B rather than those of his own.
 Ram A therefore has effectively become a surrogate ram.

 The viable semen is then implanted in the ewe and the many lambs born through this process are proving to be normal and healthy.
-DNA tests have proved that up to 10% of the lambs are sired by the surrogate ram and carry the genetics of the donor ram.
+DNA tests have proved that up to 10% of the lambs are sired by the surrogate ram and the rest carry the genetics of the donor ram.

 Another area of research that is growing in importance is the reduction of greenhouse gas emissions, mainly methane, from livestock.
 Ruminants are responsible for contributing the highest emissions out of all types of animals.
 Many researchers are conducting studies to determine how manipulating sheep diets may help reduce these dangerous emissions.